-In contrast to LR, ANN is a type of artificial intelligence, demonstrating problem-solving methods in medicine and biomedical engineering enormously worldwide.[12]
-It is used in biomedical science, drug development, treatment, health care, and medical image processing.
-ANNs are the model for information processing that describes the interconnected neurons resolving the problems.[13]
-Provided that it is trained the ANNs to generalize, it will be suitable to predict results quickly other than training.[14]
-In ANNs is used based on a backpropagation algorithm.[15]
-A training set is feed to ANNs for processing the input and output data to learn.
-The output is compared to human-provided output.
-If the prediction is not correct, the algorithm learns through the backpropagation methods to adjust the mathematical equation for minimizing the errors in the training period.[16]
+In contrast to LR, artificial neural networks (ANNs) are a type of artificial intelligence that is being applied extensively to problem-solving in medicine and biomedical engineering worldwide.[12]
+They are used in biomedical science, drug development, medical treatments, health care, and medical image processing.
+ANNs are information-processing models composed of interconnected neurons that work together to solve problems.[13]
+Provided that ANNs are trained to generalize, they can predict results quickly on data other than the training data.[14]
+ANNs are commonly trained using a backpropagation algorithm.[15]
+A training set is fed to the network, which processes the input and output data to learn.
+The output is then compared with human-provided output.
+If the prediction is incorrect, the algorithm learns through backpropagation, adjusting its parameters to minimize the errors during training.[16]

-In volumetric dose analysis, Rajković et al. proposed the artificial neural network with a genetic algorithm to optimize brachytherapy parameters.[17]
-An ANNs model was developed for intra-factional OARs dose in Jaberi et al., describing applicator changes to compensate the treatment plan[18] and is also used in business, credit and fraud detection, speech recognition, and image processing.[19]
-The model was applied for traumatic brain injury[20], the lumbar spine canal stenosis[21], cancer identification with outcomes[22], detection of posterior lumbar spine fusion[23], and the diagnosis of my cardinal complexation.[24]
-The ANNs have unique benefits such as decision making, improving treatment outcomes, and reduce treatment cost.[16]
-The treatment outcomes are considered based on the patient's last follow-up after treatments and the survival rate for the applicators used in cervical cancer.
-Therefore, we have developed a model to predict the treatment outcomes based on survival analysis of single-channel and tri-channel applicators used in cervical cancer.
+In a volumetric dose analysis study, Rajković et al. proposed an ANN with a genetic algorithm to optimize brachytherapy parameters.[17]
+In addition, Jaberi et al. developed an ANN model to predict the intrafractional OAR dose, describing the applicator changes to compensate for changes in the treatment plan.[18]
+ANNs are also used in business, credit and fraud detection, speech recognition, and image processing.[19]
+They have further been applied to traumatic brain injury[20], lumbar spine canal stenosis[21], cancer identification[22], the detection of posterior lumbar spine fusion[23], and the diagnosis of my cardinal complexation.[24]
+ANNs offer distinct benefits such as supporting decision making, improving treatment outcomes, and reducing treatment costs.[16]
+The treatment outcome in cervical cancer is defined by the patient's status at the last follow-up and the survival rate associated with the applicator type used in cervical cancer treatment.
+Therefore, in this study, we developed a model to predict the treatment outcomes based on a survival analysis of the single-channel and tri-channel applicators used in cervical cancer treatment.